Aahaa (1997 film): Plot

 Meanwhile, Gayatri's wedding is fixed, and Raghu has to travel to Chidambaram the day before the marriage for a meeting with Janaki and to convince her to come back.
 The train in which Raghu travels meets with an accident.
 Sriram gets the information and rushes to the railway station and is shocked to see Raghu's name on the passengers’ death list.
 Sriram does not inform this to his family as he does not want his sister's wedding to be canceled because of this.
 Sriram hides the information and pretends to be happy in front of others.
 Meanwhile, everyone starts looking for Raghu as he is expected to return on the day of marriage.
 Sriram lies that Raghu is unable to attend the wedding.

 The wedding is done, and Sriram informs everyone of Raghu's death.
 All the family members are shocked to hear this.
 To everyone's surprise, Raghu suddenly arrives at the wedding hall.
 Sriram inquires about the train accident to Raghu.
 Raghu informs that he missed boarding the train at the last minute, and he finally took a car, and luckily he was escaped from the accident.
 He apologizes to everyone as he did not inform about this to them.
 Now, Parasuraman understands Sriram's responsible behavior and affection towards his sister, as he does not want her wedding to be canceled, and starts praising Sriram.
 Meanwhile, Raghu also informs the truth about his relationship with Geetha and clarifies that Sriram is not connected to her.
 Raghu also apologizes to Rajeshwari for hiding the truth about Geetha which she forgives immediately.
 In the end, Sriram and Janaki reconcile.

 Production

 After Suresh Krissna finished directing Baashha (1995), which was heavy on action, Ananthu suggested his next film be drastically different; this led to Aahaa..! being developed.
 The film marked a comeback for actress Bhanupriya, while debutants Rajiv Krishna (Chandresh) and Sulekha were selected to play the lead roles.

 Soundtrack

 Music was composed by Deva, while lyrics were written by Vaasan.
-The song "Mudhan Mudhalil" was based on the Hindi song "Sochenge Tumhe Pyaar" from Deewana while the song "Kozhi Vandhadha" is based on the Hindi song "Gutar Gutar" from Dalaal.
+The song "Mudhan Mudhalil" was based on the Hindi song "Sochenge Tumhe Pyaar" composed by Nadeem–Shravan for Deewana.